moebiussurfing/ofxStepSequencer/README.md

 Included into the example but not mandatory:
-Optional to handle window settings between sessions.
+Optional to handle window settings between sessions:
-Check ofApp.h into the example:
 https://github.com/moebiussurfing/ofxWindowApp
 https://github.com/bakercp/ofxSerializer